ML4ITS/tdt99-2020/README.md

 - Exaperimental Setting and Results
 - Conclusions

-The presentation is followed by a short discussion.
+The presentation will be followed by a short discussion.

 ### Calendar